 It depends on the severity, history, and any co-occurring conditions involved.
 Many people experience meaningful improvement within 12–16 sessions.
 Others benefit from longer-term therapeutic work, particularly when depression is tied to trauma or longstanding patterns.
 We'll discuss this openly from the start.

-Depression is not a character flaw.
-It's not weakness.
-And it is not permanent.
-With the right clinical support, real change is possible — not just feeling better for a while, but building a life with genuine meaning, connection, and stability.
+Depression is not a character flaw, nor is it a sign of weakness.
+It is also not a permanent condition.
+With the right clinical support, such as effective depression treatment, real change is achievable — not just feeling better temporarily, but creating a life filled with genuine meaning, connection, and stability.
+This journey can begin with one conversation, whether in-person or through an online psychologist offering telehealth therapy.

 If you are experiencing a mental health emergency, please call 911, visit your nearest emergency room, or contact the Suicide & Crisis Lifeline at 988.